Monster0506/factBook/style/README.md

 # 1.x.
 Other Headings
 ```

-1. `# 1.Document Title` is the title of the document.
+1. "`# 1.Document Title`" is the title of the document.
-2. `Short introduction.` is a short introduction to the document, in 1-3 sentances.
+2. "`Short introduction.`" is a short introduction to the document, in 1-3 sentances.
-3. `## 1.1.
-Table of Contents` is the title of the table of contents section.
+3. "`## 1.1.
+Table of Contents`" is the title of the table of contents section.
-4. `- 1.Document Title ETC.` is the table of contents.
+4. "`- 1.Document Title ETC.`" is the table of contents.
-5. `# 1.x.
-Other Headings` is the title of the other headings section.
+5. "`# 1.x.
+Other Headings`" is the title of the other headings section.

 Markdown is formatted using section numbers.
-Section numbers always start with `1.` and are always followed by a space.
+Section numbers always start with "`1.`" and are always followed by a
+space.

 Each subsection of the document has an additional number, i.e 1.x., where x is the subsection number.
 This is
 expandable, as seen in the [main readme](../README.md#123-license)